-Amounts shown are the target amounts of the at-risk, performance-based portion of the named executives' 2017 deferred salary.
-Half of 2017 at-risk deferred salary was subject to reduction based on corporate performance against the 2017 conservatorship scorecard, as determined by FHFA, and half was subject to reduction based on individual performance in 2017, taking into account corporate performance against the 2017 Board of Directors' goals, as determined by the Board of Directors with FHFA's review.
-No amounts are shown in the "Threshold" column because deferred salary does not specify a threshold payout amount.
-The amounts shown in the "Maximum" column are the same as the amounts shown in the "Target" column because 2017 deferred salary is only subject to reduction; amounts higher than the target amount cannot be awarded.
-The actual amounts of the at-risk portion of 2017 deferred salary that will be paid to the named executives for 2017 performance are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table."
+(1) Amounts shown are the target amounts of the at-risk, performance-based portion of the named executives' 2018 deferred salary.
+Half of 2018 at-risk deferred salary was subject to reduction based on corporate performance against the 2018 conservatorship scorecard, as determined by FHFA, and half was subject to reduction based on individual performance in 2018, taking into account corporate performance against the 2018 Board of Directors' goals, as determined by the Board of Directors with FHFA's review.
+No amounts are shown in the "Threshold" column because deferred salary does not specify a minimum amount payable.
+The amounts shown in the "Maximum" column are the same as the amounts shown in the "Target" column because 2018 at-risk deferred salary was only subject to reduction; amounts higher than the target amount could not be awarded.
+The actual amounts of the at-risk portion of 2018 deferred salary that will be paid to the named executives for 2018 performance are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table for 2018, 2017 and 2016."